- Published on

 <!-- theme: gaia -->

-Another directive let's you add pagination to slides.
+Another directive allows you to add pagination to slides.
 Again this can either be specified in the front matter:

 ---